 What Can You Do With a Professional Sales Major?

 People with a sales degree often go into the following careers:

 |First-Line Supervisors of Non-Retail Sales Workers||4.9%||$73,390|

 |Sales Representatives, Wholesale and Manufacturing, Technical and Scientific Products||5.2%||$79,680|

 Who Is Getting a Bachelor’s Degree in Professional Sales?

 At the countrywide level, the racial-ethnic distribution of sales majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Sales.
-About 2.8% of those with this major are international students.
+Sales appeals to people across the globe.
+About 3.3% of those with this major are international students.